-Asking "How is everyone?" at the beginning of every meeting isn't always the best way to encourage connection and team bonding.
-Sometimes, you need to take it a step further with an ice breaker.
+Asking "How is everyone?" at the beginning of every meeting isn't always the best way to encourage team bonding.
+Sometimes, having a fun ice breaker can aid in that connection.

 Icebreaker Examples for Work